hardikp/hardikp.github.io/books.md

 permalink: /books/
 ---

 I like to read **non-fiction books**.
-For me, the objectives for reading books include:
+My goals for reading books include:
 1. *Satisfying curiosity*
 1. *Understanding the world around us*
 1. *Develop a better world view* - to help develop a more rational intuition.